 For the benefit of SEA readers who venture below the border, we've put together a basic list of boating terms that probably won't be found in your average English Spanish dictionary.
 We haven't included the more common words, so be sure you take the basic dictionary with you.
 One point to remember: language is a tenuous thing and varies from one are to the next.
 What a North American calls a boom vang is a kicking strap to an Englishman.
 So if our word draws a blank when you use it, don't blame us.
 If all else fails, try the last phrase on this list.
 It should get action.

 Sailing

-Sloop El balandro
+Sloop

-Yawl La yola
+Yawl

 Ketch La queche

-Schooner La goleta
+Schooner

 Sail La vela

-Genoa Jib El genoves
+Genoa Jib

 Jib El foque

 Mainsail la Mayor

 Mizzen La mesana

 To Reef Rizar

-Reef Points
+Reef Points Los puntos de tomar prizos

 Spinnaker El balon

 Rigging